Student Registration

 Courses Formats

-The Distributed Learning (DL) format engages students and faculty virtually over 12 weeks via Blackboard.
-Most DLs are asynchronous with a few optional live synchronous sessions weaved in for guest speakers etc., most synchronous sessions will be recorded for student who can’t attend.
-During the 12 weeks student engage in weekly lessons, assignments and discussion boards.
-Each course will end with a final assessment which is typically a substantive paper or project that allows students to demonstrate their mastery of the intended learning outcomes.
+The Distance Learning (DL) format engages students and faculty virtually over 12 weeks via Blackboard.
+Most DLs are asynchronous with a few optional live synchronous sessions woven in for guest speakers etc. Most synchronous sessions will be recorded for student who can’t attend.
+During the 12 weeks student engage through weekly lessons, assignments, and discussion boards.
+Each course will end with a final assessment, which is typically a substantive paper or project that allows students to demonstrate their mastery of the intended learning outcomes.
 To receive credit for a course, students must be actively engaged virtually in every DL lesson as assigned by faculty.

 Course Credits